Pharmacy Residency Programs

 The resident will work directly with the Vice President of Patient Services.
 The experience provides exposure to the structure and function of executive health-system leadership.
 It will also include meetings with senior hospital leaders and subordinates, and other divisional leaders.
 The resident will be involved in Patient Services strategic planning and gain perspective of pharmacy’s role within the health-system.

-Divisional Leadership
+Divisional Leadership:

 The resident works with the Chief Pharmacy Officer to learn the dynamics of leadership of a pharmacy enterprise.
 They will experience the impact that pharmacy services have on other divisions of the health system.
 The resident will participate in the assessment of departmental activities to assure compliance with applicable legal, regulatory, safety and accreditation requirements.
 They will be involved in the assessment of customer satisfaction and participate in the development of improvement methods.
 The resident will develop an understanding of the principles of employee engagement and various aspects of human resources management.
 They will learn the skills required for developing a business plan for new pharmacy services.

-Pharmacy Operational Leadership I:
+Pharmacy Operational Leadership:

-Pharmacy Operational Leadership II: (Satellites)
+Pharmacy Operational Leadership (Satellites):

 The resident will work with the Director of Pharmacy Operations and specific pharmacy satellite leaders to develop an understanding of operations in multiple satellite pharmacies including the Operating Room pharmacy, Cancer and Blood Diseases Institute pharmacy, Critical Care pharmacy, and Emergency Department pharmacy.
 The resident will understand how pharmacy services differ in each of the pharmacy satellites.

 The resident will work with the Senior Business Director who will focus on the annual operating and capital budget process of the Pharmacy.
 They will be involved in the budget preparation meetings as well as an overview of the Hospital budget system.
 They will be involved in monthly finance meetings which focus on monthly revenue, FTE analysis, and pharmaceutical spend.
 This individual will develop an understanding of the financial metrics used for measuring the financial health of the pharmacy.
 The resident will be provided with an overview of the pharmaceutical purchasing and inventory process within the Hospital and Retail Pharmacies.
 They will meet with the Inventory Manager to develop an understanding of the Inventory systems and process flows.
 They will be involved in the Medication Savings committee.
-This will give the resident exposure to Pharmacy cost savings opportunities and the measurement/tracking of the initiatives.
+This will give the resident exposure to Pharmacy cost savings opportunities and the measurement / tracking of the initiatives.

-Specialty Pharmacy
+Specialty Pharmacy:

 This rotation will provide valuable insight to Specialty Pharmacy.
 The resident will be introduced to medication purchasing (including 340b impact and management), storage, dispensing, billing (NCPDP and medical claims).
 They will learn about Specialty Pharmacy specific information, such as URAC and TJC regulatory requirements and data collection elements, cold-chain management and testing, and clinical monitoring and assessments for various medications and chronic illnesses.

-Clinical Pharmacy Services
+Clinical Pharmacy Services:

 The resident will work collaboratively with the Director of Clinical Services, the Pharmacy Clinical Coordinators and other healthcare disciplines to ensure optimal patient care services.
 The resident will experience the impact legal, regulatory, safety and accreditation requirements have when making decisions regarding system-wide and patient specific medication use.
 The resident will engage in various multidisciplinary working groups and hospital wide committees addressing the safe and effective use of medication across the continuum of care.
 The resident will develop an understanding of the formulary system and medication policy management.

-Ambulatory Pharmacy Services
+Ambulatory Pharmacy Services:

 The resident will experience pharmacy services provided in the outpatient setting.
 They will learn the management skills required to operate three ambulatory pharmacy outlets: Main, ED and Liberty Outpatient pharmacies.
 Experiences include personnel management, insurance prior authorization and adjudication, 340b inventory control, dispensing, and regulatory and standards requirements.
 They will participate in insurance and 340b audits.